danieldkim/charlotte/README.md

 Reloads the current page in the tab.

-## back(options)
+## back(options[, callback])

 Goes back in the tab history, causing the previous page in the tab history to be displayed.
-The `onBack` options -- `transition` and `callback` -- specified when the page was loaded will be invoked.
 The current page will be popped from the stack and permanently removed from the DOM.
+The `onBack` options for the current page -- `transition` and `callback` -- will be invoked.
+The `options` argument passed as here as the first argument to `back()` will be passed to the `onBack.callback` option that exists on the current page.
+When they are complete the `callback` argument, if it exists, will be invoked.
+Any errors that occurred in the `transition` or `callback` options of the page will be passed to the `back()` callback.

 ## length()